As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Why Wine Makers Use Cork

-Cork is used for stoppering up bottles of wine because it is a natural material that allows oxygen to enter the bottle as a predictable rate, meaning the wine will age predictably, and taste better because of it.
+Cork is used for stoppering up bottles of wine because it is a natural material that allows oxygen to enter the bottle at a predictable rate, meaning the wine will age predictably and taste better because of it.

 Why Wine is Stored in Humid Conditions